-For your money, you’re getting a really killer guitar.
-The C7 looks amazing, has great definition due to the extended 26.5″ scale, and the coil splitting actually kicks out a lot of very useable tones, from jazzy cleans to face-melting metal bite courtesy of the EMG 707TW active pickups.
+For your money, you’re getting a really killer 7 string guitar.
+The C7 looks amazing, has great definition due to the extended 26.5″ scale, and the coil-splitting actually kicks out a lot of very useable tones, from jazzy cleans to face-melting metal bite courtesy of the EMG 707TW active pickups.

 While it may take a little time to track one down at $500, you may find you never need another 7 string.